rows/hiring/job descriptions/SRE (Senior)_Porto.md

 ## Intro
 Imagine a spreadsheet grid where each cell can also call an API or repeat a job.
 This is what we are building.
 Our product lets users create interactive web apps using the spreadsheet skills they already have.
-You can check us at [dashdash.com](http://dashdash.com)
+You can check us at [rows.com](http://rows.com)

 We have also been on the news.
 You can find us on [TechCrunch](https://tcrn.ch/2LnB1r0), [VentureBeat](https://bit.ly/2IGwgHS), [Observador - PT](https://bit.ly/2rZV0Ar) and many other media!

 ## Your responsibilities
-- Design processes to improve the reliability of dashdash services.
+- Design processes to improve the reliability of Rows services.
 - Identify, document and help improve performance and operational efficiency challenges.
-- Assist in rationalizing dashdash’s infrastructure as code and automation tooling.
+- Assist in rationalizing Rows’ infrastructure as code and automation tooling.
-- Create tooling to automate and scale our distributed systems, growing dashdash infrastructure-as-code.
+- Create tooling to automate and scale our distributed systems, growing Rows infrastructure-as-code.
 - Ensure and enforce best application and infrastructure-security practices.
 - Participate in incident management, on-call rotation and drive root-cause analysis.
 - Collaborate with delivery teams, product owners and other stakeholders to develop tooling and CI/CD patterns.